 Monoclonal Antibodies.
 These are substances produced in the lab that can locate and bind to cancer cells wherever they are in the body.
 These antibodies can be used to see where the tumor is in the body (detection of cancer), or as therapy to deliver drugs, toxins, or radioactive material directly to a tumor.

 In February 2004, the FDA approved the first monoclonal antibody to treat metastatic colorectal cancer, Erbitux (cetuximab).

 Also in February 2004, the FDA approved another first-of-its-kind monoclonal antibody called Avastin (bevacizumab).
 This drug works by shutting down a process called angiogenesis -- the process whereby tumors grow new blood vessels to help them receive the nutrients needed to survive.
 It's approved to treat advanced colorectal cancer that has spread to other organs.

 In March of 2007 the FDA approved the drug Vectibix (panitumumab), which is similar to Erbitux for treating colorectal cancer that has spread.

-The drugs cetuximab and panitumumab must be used in patients who do not have a mutation, of a gene, in their colon cancer known as K-ras.
+The drugs cetuximab and panitumumab must be used in patients who do not have a mutation of a gene in their colon cancer known as K-ras.
 If this gene is present these drugs won’t work.
-Everyone’s colon cancer should routinely be checked for K-ras at the time of original surgery.
+Individuals with advanced colon cancer should routinely be checked for K-ras.